 - 1. A minimum of 0.2 A in the output circuit is required to ensure operation of current operated targets. - 2.
-Always reset the target by use of the target reset lever. - 3.
 The relay is a solid-state device.
-If a wiring insulation test is required, remove the connection plugs and withdraw the cradle from its case. - 4.
+If a wiring insulation test is required, remove the connection plugs and withdraw the cradle from its case. - 3.
 When the connection plugs are removed, the relay is disconnected from the operating circuit and will not provide system protection.
-Always be sure that external operating (monitored) conditions are stable before removing a relay for inspection, test, or service. - 5.
+Always be sure that external operating (monitored) conditions are stable before removing a relay for inspection, test, or service. - 4.
 Be sure the relay case is hard wired to earth ground using the ground terminal on the rear of the unit.
 It is recommended to use a separate ground lead to the ground bus for each relay.